 - Cardiac arrest patient with an ice pick impaled in the center of the back.

 - apply an ice-pack to the hematoma and monitor his level of consciousness.

 5 True/False Questions

-During the inflammation phase of the healing process: → new blood vessels from the body attempts to bring oxygen and nutrients to the injured tissue.
+During the neovascularization phase of the wound healing process: → new blood vessels from the body attempts to bring oxygen and nutrients to the injured tissue.